mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-go/_index.md

 The App must provide a manifest, which declares App metadata.
 In this example, the following permissions are requested via the `/manifest.json` endpoint:

-- Create posts as a bot.
+- Create posts as a bot (`act_as_bot`)
-- Render icons in the channel header that will communicate with your App when clicked.
+- Render icons in the channel header (`/channel_header`)
-- Create slash commands.
+- Create slash commands (`/command`)

 ### Bindings and locations

+[Bindings]({{< ref "/integrate/apps/structure/bindings" >}}) specify what elements your App will show here, and how your App will receive calls when the user interacts with these elements.
 Locations are named elements in the Mattermost user interface.
-Bindings specify how an App's calls should be displayed and invoked from these locations.

 The App creates a channel header button, and adds a `/helloworld send` slash command.

-### Functions and forms
+### Call handlers and forms

-Functions handle user events and webhooks.
-The hello world App exposes two functions:
+Call handlers are functions that respond to user interactions and webhook events.
+The hello world App exposes two call handlers:

-- `/send` that services the command and modal.
+- `/send` that services the command and modal form submissions.
 - `/send-modal` that forces the modal to be displayed.

-The functions use a simple form with a text field named `message` and the form submits to `/send`.
+The call handlers use a simple form with a text field named `message` and the form submits to `/send`.

 ### Assets